oliyh/re-graph/README.md

 ## Upgrade notice

-Version `0.2.0` was recently released with breaking API changes.
+:fire: Version `0.2.0` was recently released with breaking API changes.
 Please read the [Upgrade](UPGRADE.md) guide for more information.

 ## Notes